Himalayan salt: Mineral composition

 Himalayan salt is a table salt.
 There is a common misconception that Himalayan salt has lower sodium than conventional table salt, but the levels are similar.
 Analysis of a range of Khewra salt samples showed them to be between 96% and 99% sodium chloride, with trace presence of calcium, iron, zinc, chromium, magnesium, and sulfates, all at varying safe levels below 1%.

 Some salt crystals from this region have an off-white to transparent color, while the trace minerals in some veins of salt give it a pink, reddish, or beet-red color.

 Nutritionally, Himalayan salt is similar to common table salt.
 A study of pink salts in Australia showed Himalayan salt to contain higher levels of a range of trace elements compared to table salt, but that the levels were too low for nutritional significance without an "exceedingly high intake", at which point any nutritional benefit would be outweighed by the risks of elevated sodium consumption.
-One notable exception regards the essential mineral iodine.
+An important exception is essential mineral iodine.
 Commercial table salt in many countries is supplemented with iodine, and this has significantly reduced disorders of iodine deficiency.
-Himalayan salt lacks these beneficial effects of iodine supplementation.
+Himalayan salt does not provide this benefit, unless it is iodized.